nhsx/covid-chest-imaging-database/_sources/index.rst.txt

 - Patient triage and management
 - Decision making

-We expect the data will be used to:

 We expect the data will be used as follows:

 - Image processing software. *Example*: An AI model that determines